-ETF Arbitrage on NSE: How Premium-Discount Spreads Form and What Retail Traders Can Do About Them
+ETF Arbitrage on NSE: How Premium-Discount Spreads Form — An Educational Walkthrough

 ETF prices on NSE diverge from their iNAV during volatility, fund flows, and basket-mismatch episodes.
 The mechanics, the constraints, and the retail-accessible variant of the institutional arbitrage trade.

-ETF Arbitrage on NSE: How Premium-Discount Spreads Form and What Retail Traders Can Do About Them
+ETF Arbitrage on NSE: How Premium-Discount Spreads Form — An Educational Walkthrough

-This essay covers the mechanics of ETF pricing, the conditions under which divergences form, the institutional close, and the retail-accessible adaptation.
+This essay covers the mechanics of ETF pricing, the conditions under which divergences form, and the institutional close — at a methodological level only.

 Why ETFs trade at a premium or discount